mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 ---
-title:  "The Right Way to Oversample in Model Training"
+title:  "The Right Way to Oversample in Predictive Modeling"
 date:   2016-12-23
 tags: [machine learning]

 header:
   image: "oversampling/billygoat_a_trail_lake.jpg"

-excerpt: "Model Evaluation, Oversampling, Prediction"
+excerpt: "Model Evaluation, Oversampling, Predictive Modeling"
 ---

 Imbalanced datasets are everywhere.
 Amazon wants to classify fake reviews, banks want to predict fraudulent credit card charges, and, as of this November, Facebook researchers are probably wondering if they can predict which news articles are fake.